-- Have they have worked tirelessly for the good of others?
+- Has someone worked tirelessly for the good of others?

-- Have they fought for a better quality of life for residents in their community?
+- Have they fought for a better quality of life for residents in the borough?

-- Are they the voice of the village or district where they live?
+- Are they voice of the village or district where they live?

 Louise McCabe, head of corporate responsibility for ASOS, said: “Within my role for ASOS, I have been responsible for our community programme since we moved to Grimethorpe and it’s been a real pleasure getting to know Barnsley.

 “ASOS has been very proud to support local projects over the past couple of years but the real heroes here are those volunteers and organisations that plug away week after week, year after year, giving up their time and energy to provide inspiring opportunities for young people and others.
 It’s great that this award goes some way to recognising them.”